 Did you know that turtles make excellent water sanitisers?
 Or that Argentina was the first South American country to abolish slavery?
 I found out this, and so much more, during a visit to El Zanjón in San Telmo.

 San Telmo is what most people visualise when you mention Buenos Aires.
 The cobbled streets, the markets, the tango dancers in its main square.
-But don’t miss the opportunity to travel back in time by visiting El Zanjón, a 19th-century mansion, which is a time-machine into San Telmo’s past.
-Discover more here!
+But don’t miss the opportunity to travel back in time by visiting El Zanjón, a 19th-century mansion, which is an underground time-machine into San Telmo’s past.

 A short history of San Telmo

 The faded grandeur of San Telmo’s buildings bears witness to it once being the richest neighbourhood in Buenos Aires.
 From its humble beginnings as home to the city’s dockworkers and brickmakers in the 17th century, it subsequently gained importance as Buenos Aires’s centre of industry and commerce.
 The barrio’s fortunes grew during the 19th century with the installation of lighting, sewers and running water, attracting more affluent residents who built opulent homes.

 However, San Telmo’s fortunes went into decline in 1871 when a yellow fever epidemic struck.
 This claimed over 100,000 souls, and those who could afford it fled north in droves, establishing what is today Barrio Norte.

 Many of their abandoned properties simply fell vacant, but the larger homes were turned into tenements (conventillos) to accommodate the influx of European immigrants who arrived in Argentina between 1875 and 1930.
 These immigrants also led to the rapid popularisation of tango in the neighbourhood.
 As they became more affluent, they moved out and local artists took their place, attracted by San Telmo’s bohemian vibe.

 El Zanjón – exploring San Telmo’s history